 Your employers would never pay you more than what you’re worth and you won’t make any money if you’re not available to work for your employer.

-Self Employed (S): People in this quadrant receives the benefits of having more freedom, but in reality, they are still trading hours for dollars.
+Self Employed (S): People in this quadrant receive the benefits of having more freedom, but in reality, they are still trading hours for dollars.
 The difference is, you don’t have someone overhead managing your everyday activity.
 Your income depends on the amount of work that you put in.

 Very Few People Are In Quadrant B and I

 Investor (I): This is the purest form of passive income.
 You don’t have to hire an employee, run a business, work a job, etc. The money you invested such as mutual funds, stocks, bonds, etc will make money for you while you do absolutely nothing.
 But of course, you can lose a ton of money by making a bad investment.

 It’s not easy because, in order to start a business, you must first have a large sum of money.
 Fortunately, the internet has allowed many people to start their own online business with very low upfront and upkeep cost.